Manhattan

 While they are not a health risk, some men may wish to have them removed for cosmetic reasons.
 Here are some ways to get rid of pearly penile papules:

-• Laser surgery: This involves using a highly focused beam of light to remove superficial layers of tissue.
+• PPP Laser removal: This involves using a highly focused beam of light to remove superficial layers of tissue.
 The CO2 laser is the treatment of choice by Dr. Rokhsar.

 • CO2 Laser: An experienced laser surgeon targets each PPP individually.
 However, few laser surgeons have the knowledge and skills to precisely treat the area.
 Dr. Rokhsar trained with the inventor of the CO2 laser, the late Richard Fitzpatrick MD, and treats more patients with CO2 laser than any other doctor in the world.
 He is considered an international authority on the use of the CO2 laser.

-Dr. Rokhsar is an expert in the treatment of Pearly Penile Papules and has had success with the CO2 laser for over 20 years.
+Dr. Rokhsar is an expert in the Pearly Penile Papules treatment and has had success with the CO2 laser for over 20 years.
 He uses a 2mm beam of the CO2 laser to target each papule accurately and precisely.
-He has been extremely successful in removal of PPPs with NO incidences of scarring.
+He has been extremely successful in the removal of PPPs with no incidences of scarring.
 This procedure is painless and performed in the Manhattan office.
-Although other options for pearly penile papule removal exist, the CO2 laser is Dr. Rokhsar’s preferred procedure as it is the safest and most safe and effective method for precise removal of PPPs.
+Although other options for pearly penile papule removal exist, the CO2 laser is Dr. Rokhsar’s preferred procedure as it is the safest and most safe and effective method for precise pearly penile papule removal.

 New York Office Locations